PoisotLab/2015_ms_datamining/ms.md_m.md

 ## Attribution stacking and intellectual provenance

-The merging of large databases has already created a conflict of how to properly attribute data provenance.
+The merging of large databases has already created a conflict of how to properly attribute data provenance [@carroll_srd].
 Here there are at least two core issues that will require community consultation in order to be resolved.
 First, *what is the proper mode of attribution when a very large volume of data are aggregated*?
 Second, *what should be the intellectual property of the synthetic dataset*?
 Currently, citations (whether to articles or datasets) are only counted when they are part of the main text.
-The simple example outlined here relies on well over a thousand references, and it makes little sense to expect that they would be provided in the main text (nor do we expect any journal to accept a manuscript with over a hundred references or so).
-One intermediate solution would be to collate these references in a supplement, but it is unclear that these would be counted, and therefore contribute to the *impact* of each individual dataset.
-This is a problem that we argue is best solved by publishers; proper attribution and credit is key to provide incentives to data release [@whelan_e; @kenall_off; @pronk_gta].
+The simple example outlined here relies on well over a thousand references, and it makes little sense to expect that they would be provided in the main text (nor do we expect any journal to accept a manuscript with over a hundred references or so, with rare exceptions).
+One intermediate solution would be to collate these references in a supplement, but it is unclear that these would be counted [@seeber_csi], and therefore contribute to the *impact* of each individual dataset [and hence, collector;
+@kueffer_fgn].
+This is a problem that we argue is best solved by publishers;
+proper attribution and credit is key to provide incentives to data release [@whelan_e; @kenall_off; @pronk_gta].
 As citations are currently the "currency" of scientific impact, publishers have a responsibility not only to ensure that data are available (which many already do), but that they are recognized; data citation, no matter how many data are cited, is a way to achieve this goal.
 The synthetic dataset, on the other hand, can reasonably be understood as a novel product; there is technical and intellectual effort involved in producing it, and although it is a derivative work, we would encourage authors to deposit it anew.

 ## Sharing of code and analysis pipeline